 My work has been cited in multiple US Congress committee investigations, and has been followed up by the likes of the Washington Post, Reuters, The Huffington Post, MSNBC, CNN, Bloomberg, and Rolling Stone.

 From investigative articles, magazine pieces and political sketches through to leader columns, book reviews and personal columns, I have written across nearly every section of the titles and I hope you will find some articles of interest in my online portfolio.
 Where possible, I have tried to reproduce of the original newsprint pages so as to highlight the photography and design skills of my colleagues, who provide an invaluable skill in giving every writer’s work context and impact.
 With some of the lengthier articles, I have penned a few memories of how the story came about.

-Over the past two years, I have also worked on a series on broadcast projects.
+Over the past few years, I have also worked on a series on broadcast projects.
 These include Fair Isle: Living on the Edge, an observational documentary series I devised and developed for BBC One Scotland, which charts a year in the life of Fair Isle, the most remote inhabited island in Britain, and The Cradle of Football, a half hour documentary I presented for BBC Radio Scotland about plans to revive the remarkable footballing heritage of Glenbuck, the Ayrshire birthplace of Bill Shankly.
 Please visit the broadcast section of this site for more information and these programmes and other projects.

 Thanks for visiting the site, and if there is a potential story, tip-off, or issue you think I should look into, please don’t hesitate to email me at firstname.lastname@example.org or via secure email at email@example.com.
 You can also contact me via Twitter, where my direct messages are set to open, and LinkedIn.